An empirical study of the effect of background data size on the stability of SHapley Additive exPlanations (SHAP) for deep learning models: Method

-We implemented an empirical study of SHAP stability using the same de-identified intensive care unit dataset as our previous paper \cite{YUAN2022104072}.
-This dataset includes 44,918 admission episodes (including 3,958 positive episodes, defined as admissions within patient mortality) of the Beth Israel Deaconess Medical Center between 2001 and 2012 (MIMIC-III dataset) \cite{johnson2016mimic}.
+We implemented an empirical study of SHAP stability using a de-identified intensive care unit dataset.
+This dataset includes 44,918 admission episodes (including 3,958 positive episodes, defined as admissions within patient mortality) of the Beth Israel Deaconess Medical Center \citep{johnson2016mimic}.
 We randomly separated the data set into development and explanation sets.
 The development set consisted of 31,442 (70\%) patients, and the explanation set was made up of 13,476 (30\%) patients.
 The development set was used to develop the ANN and to generate background datasets.
 The explanation set was put aside to be interpreted by SHAP.
+The variables to be ranked included heart rate, age, respiration rate, systolic blood pressure, diastolic blood pressure, mean arterial pressure, white blood cell count, platelet count, glucose, sodium, lactate, bicarbonate, blood urea nitrogen, creatinine, chloride.
+An ANN with three layers was used as a backbone model in this study because no substantial gain was observed with more layers.
+The ANN was made up of 2 hidden layers with 128 and 64 rectified linear units respectively and 1 output layer using sigmoid activation.